QutEcoacoustics/audio-analysis/docs/basics/cli.md

 -   `Error` = 1 - show only errors
 -   `Warn` = 2 - show only warnings
 -   `Info` = 3 - the standard level
--   `Debug` = 4 - print some debug statements that show variable state and exta information
+-   `Debug` = 4 - print some debug statements that show variable state and extra information
 -   `Trace` = 5 - print many more debugging statements with detailed variable
     values